-Authority to appraise may be authorized by FHWA under Phase 2 with the understanding that the appraisal costs for any parcels not included within the final design for the project would have to be coded as nonparticipating costs.
-Another option would be to request authorization to appraise and advertise the appraisal contract but not award the contract until design approval for the project has been given.
+When advising the Preconstruction Engineer to authorize early acquisition activities it is important to understand that the appraisal costs for any parcels not included within the final design for the project could be coded as nonparticipating costs.
+Another option would be to request authorization to appraise and advertise the appraisal contract but not award the contract until final design approval for the project has been given.

-Authority to acquire parcels in full may also be authorized by FHWA under Phase 2 once they have approved the environmental decision document.
+Authority to acquire parcels in full may also be authorized by FHWA in Phase 2 once they have approved the Environmental Decision.

-The design Project Manager must notify the ROW Section when to provide a cost estimate for incidental work under Phase 2 and when to begin working on a project.
-This information is submitted on a Project Development Authorization (PDA).
-The ROW Pre-Audit Unit compiles this information and forwards it to the design Project Manager.
+The design Project Manager must notify the ROW Section when to provide a cost estimate for preliminary ROW activities approved by the Preconstruction Engineer and incidental work in Phase 2 such as temporary construction easements or hardship acquisitions and when to begin working on a project.
+The ROW Agent or Pre-Audit Unit provides the cost information to the design Project Manager.
+This information is submitted on a Project Development Authorization (PDA) by the Project Manager in order to document certain ROW work done in Phase 2.